treasure-data/kafka-fluentd-consumer/README.md

 Please modify `config/fluentd-consumer.properties` with an appropriate configuration.
 Especially don't forget to change to `topic=test`.
 Finally please launch the process like this.
 2nd argument specifies the number of threads.

-    $ java -jar build/libs/kafka-fluentd-consumer-0.0.1-all.jar config/fluentd-consumer.properties
+    $ java -Dlog4j.configuration=/path/to/log4j.properties -jar build/libs/kafka-fluentd-consumer-0.0.1-all.jar config/fluentd-consumer.properties

 This will forward logs to Fluentd (localhost:24224).
+This consumer uses log4j so you can change logging configurations via `-Dlog4j.configuration` argument.

 ## Run Kafka Consumer for Fluentd via in_exec